What are Debt Consolidation Loans?

 - Secured Loans and the Home: Lowering your credit score is one thing.
 Losing your house is another.
 If debt consolidation or refinancing is only a stopgap measure, experts say bankruptcy is sometimes an option to consider over and above new loans.

 - Interest Over Time: Lower monthly payments and lower interest rates can be deceptive.
 Taking a mortgage that you have paid for 10 years and replacing it with a new 30-year balance could mean paying more in interest over time than you would have in the first place.
 A debt consolidation calculator, such as this one, can help.

-- "Hidden" Costs: Closing costs to refinancing are often 3%-6% of the principal.
-There are also other fees.
-Consider these details when it comes to the "hidden" cost of refinancing.
+- "Hidden" Costs: Closing costs to refinance are often 3%-6% of the principal, among other fees.

 - Cash-Out Hazards: Some experts will tell you that the cash-out option is only for improvements to a home or for personal emergencies.
-Recent trends suggest that borrowers are moving away from cash-out refinancing.
+Recent trends suggest that borrowers are moving away from the option.
 In the fourth quarter of 2012, Freddie Mac reported 84% of homeowners who refinanced their mortgage either maintained about the same loan amount or lowered their principal by the cash-in method.